Accountability for Pornography Use – Does it Help?

 Accountability – What is it?

 The definition of accountability is “the quality or state of being accountable; especially: an obligation or willingness to accept responsibility or to account for one's actions” (Merriam-Webster. (n.d.).
 Accountability.
 In Merriam-Webster.com dictionary.
 Retrieved February 6, 2023, from https://www.merriam-webster.com/dictionary/accountability).
-In summary, accountability is welcoming someone into knowing about your struggle in hopes to help you overcome it.
+In summary, accountability is welcoming someone into knowing about your struggle in hopes of helping you overcome it.

-Depending on your past experience, this word may conjure up a variety of feelings both positive or negative.
+Depending on your past experience, this word may conjure up a variety of feelings, both positive and negative.
 When it comes to pornography use and accountability, I have heard differing views.
 Some say that accountability has helped them remain focused and has allowed them to take the next step in recovery.
-Others say they have found it unhelpful as they share their struggles week to week and nothing changes.
+Others say they have found it unhelpful as they share their struggles week to week, and nothing changes.
 Regardless of where you find yourself, it can be helpful to be aware of different forms of accountability and what to look for in this realm.

 What Are Different Forms of Accountability?